Senzing/senzingapi-runtime/docs/codebuild-cicd.md

 # Codebuild CI/CD Pipeline

-The goal of the Codebuild CI/CD pipeline is provide a scaffold for Senzing developers to easily automate pesky devops tasks such as testing and deployment.
+The goal of the Codebuild CI/CD pipeline is to provide a scaffold for Senzing developers to easily automate pesky devops tasks such as testing and deployment.

 ## Overview

 Currently, the pipeline seeks to automate 2 task
-- test code change to smoke out any breaking changes
+1. Test any changes in the source code to smoke out breaking changes before it is integrated into the main branch.
-- deploy code that is pushed to the main branch to the specified container registry
+1. Build code that is merged into the main branch and deploy to it's respective container registry

-Additional instructions can also be found here on how this pipeline can be extended.

 The following is a flow diagram of the automation done with github action and codebuild.